tgmendes/trigramerator/README.md

 We could easily improve this to generate large pieces of text over multiple paragraphs, by preserving carriage returns (newlines) from the original text as one of the suffixes.

+### Router

+The router used in this project was taken from the [Go Service Template](https://github.com/tgmendes/go-service-template).
+It's a wrapper around [httprouter](https://github.com/julienschmidt/httprouter) and makes it easy to define the endpoints for the API.
+Without this template, the standard Go http router would be more than suitable for this project.

 ### Further Improvements
 * More thoroughly tested and robust service would be to cover edge cases and incorrect formats (what if someone submits a text with only 2 words?).
 There was a conscious decision of not tackling these cases for now, in the interest of time.